Joseph-Maulin/WGUPS/README.md

   Another is that if this was to become a real time live service.
 Package delivery times would need to be calculated from "HUB" to "HUB" to get accurate delivery times for packages beforehand.

+  Finally, the data in this execution is hard coded in data.py.
+Ideally, instead of providing .xlsx the data could be provided in a standard json format which is what I have translated the provided docs into.
+The Distances class is just a container to hold the information.
+In a production capacity an API could be set to collect GET requests passed in json format with "packages", "distances", and "address_to_place" keys.
+The program would then execute the same way and the return would be the route information jsonified.